UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

-* Idea Creator clicks on "add new project message" button on their idea page
+* Idea Creator clicks on "add new project message" button on their idea page if there is at least one or more followers and volunteers otherwise the button is disabled
-* Idea Creator enters input for their message
+* Idea Creator enters text input for their message
-* Followers and volunteers get a new notification on the website regarding the new message
+* Followers and volunteers get a new notification on the website regarding the new message to check out
 ```

 <a name="email-updates"></a>